-Introduces basic skills necessary to simultaneously transliterate Contact/PSE to English or English to Contact/PSE.
+Simultaneous Interpreting introduces basic skills necessary to simultaneously transliterate Contact/PSE to English or English to Contact/PSE.
 The course is built around sequencing of drills and exercises and incorporates videos and deaf signers.
 The Code of Ethics will be reinforced in context.

-Prerequisites: DCS 106 and DCS 109 with grades of "C" or better or permission of department and Reading Proficiency.
+Prerequisites: DCS 106 and DCS 109 with grades of 'C' or better or permission of department and Reading Proficiency.